West Gate Bridge

-The bridge passes over Westgate Park, a large environmental and recreational reserve created during the bridge's construction, and carries up to 200,000 vehicles per day.
+The bridge passes over Westgate Park, a large environmental and recreational reserve created during the bridge's construction.

 Transportation

 Motor vehicles

 The West Gate Bridge is a 10-lane dual-carriageway freeway bridge, carrying five lanes of motor vehicle traffic in each direction.
-The freeway corridor (including the bridge itself) carries a very high volume and occupancy of traffic: a total of between 180,000 and 200,000 cars, trucks, and motorcycles use it per day, according to VicRoads.
+The freeway corridor (including the bridge itself) carries a very high volume and occupancy of traffic; a total of between 180,000 and 200,000 cars, trucks, and motorcycles use it per day, according to VicRoads.
 This makes the West Gate Bridge and West Gate Freeway one of the busiest road corridors in Australia.

-As it is the only main direct link between Melbourne's CBD and the West, it is frequently congested during the morning and afternoon peaks and is constantly busy due to the number and type of vehicles coming in and out of the Port of Melbourne.
-The bridge was originally tolled but tolls were abolished in 1985 because drivers were using other routes to avoid the toll.
+As it is the only main direct link between Melbourne's CBD and the west, it is frequently congested during the morning and afternoon peaks and is constantly busy due to the number of vehicles coming in and out of the Port of Melbourne.
+The bridge was originally tolled but John Cain's government made a promise at the 1985 election to discontinue tolls; this came into effect in November of that year.

 The bridge is windswept as there are no significant obstructing terrain features for some distance, particularly in the quadrant from south to west, a common wind direction.
 This can lead to issues for motorbikes, trucks and other high-sided vehicles in higher wind speeds.
-Previously wind warning lights were present at the bridge approaches to control traffic (Amber – bridge closed to motorbikes and high vehicles, Red – closed to all traffic), but the current practice now is to reduce speed limit to 60 km/h or 40 km/h when the wind speed gets too high.
+Previously wind warning lights were present at the bridge approaches to control traffic (amber – bridge closed to motorbikes and high vehicles, red – closed to all traffic), but the former practice is to reduce the speed limit to 60 km/h or 40 km/h when the wind speed gets too high.
+This has since been replaced with a modern variable speed limit system as part of the 2008–11 upgrade.

 Cycling

-Cyclists are prohibited from using the bridge except for special bicycle events, notably the MS Summer cycle, which is a fundraising event for multiple sclerosis, and the Around the Bay in a Day Bicycle Network event that raises money for The Smith Family charity.
+Cyclists are prohibited from using the bridge except for special bicycle events, notably the Melbourne Summer Cycle, a fundraising event for multiple sclerosis, and the Around the Bay in a Day event that raises money for The Smith Family charity.
 The Westgate Punt is a foot ferry that runs directly below the bridge, taking cyclists and pedestrians across the Yarra between a jetty at Fishermans Bend near Westgate Park – Bay Trail and a jetty adjacent to Scienceworks Museum – Hobsons Bay Coastal Trail.
 It operates on demand, from Monday to Friday in morning and evening peaks, and on weekends and public holidays from 10:00 am to 5:00 pm.